Indian (2001 film)

-Indian is a 2001 Indian Hindi-language action film directed by N. Maharajan and produced by Dharmendra under Vijayta Films.
+Indian is a 2001 Indian Hindi-language action thriller film directed by N. Maharajan and produced by Dharmendra under Vijayta Films.
 A remake of the director's own Tamil film Vallarasu, the film stars Sunny Deol, Shilpa Shetty and Danny Denzongpa in pivotal roles, along with Raj Babbar, Mukesh Rishi and Rahul Dev.
-It was the second-biggest blockbuster of Sunny Deol (after Gadar: Ek Prem Katha) in 2001.

 Indian was released on 26 October 2001 with excellent box office reports, grossing a domestic net of ₹18 million on its opening day.
 Made on a budget of ₹150 million, it was a commercial success at the box office, earning over ₹540 million worldwide.
 It was the fourth highest-grossing Hindi film of 2001, with a net gross of ₹280 million.